 About shungite stone

-Shungite stone is a unique mineral which can be found exclusively in Karelia, region in the north-west of Russia.
+Shungite stone is a unique mineral which can be found exclusively in Karelia.
 It originates from Precambrian period and is the only stone that contains fullerenes.

 When speaking about shungite stone, we must bear in mind that there are three different types of shungite, each with its distinguishing features.
 The classification is basically built on the amount of carbon in stone structure.

 - The rarest type of shungite has up to 98 % of carbon in its structure.
 Only 1 % of all found shungite stones belong to this type, and that is why it bears a name “Elite shungite” or “Silver shungite” for its silver glance.
 Elite shungite is unique is the most efficient in filtering and protection.

 - Stones with 50-70 % of carbon amount are usually called “Petrovsky Shungite” or Type 2 Shungite.
 Its structure is not that fragile as of elite shungite which makes it possible to polish and process it.

 - Shungite with 30-50 % of carbon is regular shungite.
 It is grey when non polished and raw and it gets black color after being polished.
 It is commonly used not only as jewelry and healing crystals but also in construction and industry.
 This type is the most common in bracelets, necklaces and other jewelry as well as pyramids and spheres.